LyraSilverr/LyraSilverr/README.md

 <p align="center">
 I don't do well with personal questions, especially if we just met as I may just say "I don't feel comfortable answering."
 Or something close to that, I just don't like sharing too much, or much about myself, really. (⁠╥⁠﹏⁠╥⁠) i also might go quiet/not talk much if discussing personal things around me, my life isn't that interesting, pls don't ask... (⁠・⁠_⁠・⁠;⁠)

-I'm usually around the marvel/DC area beside bakery now, don't come say hi!! /Half joking... (⁠ꏿ⁠﹏⁠ꏿ⁠;⁠)
+I'm usually around the marvel/DC area beside bakery now mostly with this idiot @moonflowersilver, don't come say hi!! /Half joking... (⁠ꏿ⁠﹏⁠ꏿ⁠;⁠)

 <p align="center">
 ‼️also, please do not try to roleplay with me if im cosplaying a character, i will immediately try to get out and not interact, or will respond awkwardly.‼️ (⁠●⁠_⁠_⁠●⁠)